 We have high expectations of all children and staff meetings are dedicated to transition in Summer term.
-In addition, EHCP SEND Pupil Passports and One Page Profiles, detailing key information and targets, are updated by Class Teachers and saved on the shared drive in readiness for the new school year, as a further aid to transition.
+In addition, One Page Profiles, detailing key information and targets, are updated by Class Teachers and saved on the shared drive in readiness for the new school year, as a further aid to transition.
 8. How do we adapt the curriculum and learning environment for children with SEND?

 The school provides a range of adaptive equipment from its own budget.
 Where required, specialist cushions / supports, writing slopes, footstools etc will be provided, with specialist furniture and/or access equipment purchased, depending on the needs of the individual child.
 This includes adapted IT equipment when necessary.
-Designated laptops and IPADs are also available to support children with SEN needs, in addition to accessing scribes on a regular basis, should that be appropriate.
+Designated laptops and IPADs are also available to support children with SEN needs, in addition to accessing scribes and readers on a regular basis, should that be appropriate.
 We endeavour to teach in a multi-sensory manner to appeal to all types of learners.
 Some children's needs can be met through differentiated work, classroom adaptations and/or targeted support in class.
 Examples may include: Focus Group with Class Teacher or TA, classroom positioning, organisational aids (task ladder, visual timetables etc), large print documents, coloured drywipe boards, coloured backgrounds to interactive whiteboards, specially adapted work books, pencil grip aid, IPADs and many more.
 We already have a very good bank of resources to assist children with additional needs and are constantly evaluating and updating this to meet the needs of the children we have in school.
 Every child has access to computers in the IT suite with headphones.
 There are interactive whiteboards in all classrooms and a full-class set of i-Pads are available for use throughout school.
+Curriculum Subject Leaders have adapted all Subject Intent documents, detailing suitable SEND adaptations and adjustments.
+In addition, curriculum grids are available on the school website which detail a range of appropriate curriculum specific SEND adjustments.
+Curriculum Subject Leaders regularly review and monitor curriculum content for all pupils, including those pupils with additional needs.
 9. What else do we do to make the school safe and accessible?